CopernicaMarketingSoftware/Documentation/Publisher/en/create-new-survey.md

 company, your service, products or whatever you like to know about them.

 Surveys are easily created and can be published on your website in a wink.
-If you [link to this website from an emailing](./linking-to-your-website-from-an-emailing.md), individual answers given are even automatically linked to the profile.
+If you link to this website from an emailing individual answers given are even automatically linked to the profile.

 To add a new survey to the application, use the function labeled so under the **Survey menu** of **Content**.